waterlinked/waterlinked.github.io/docs/locators/locator-s1.md

 !!! note
     The default channel for Locator-S1 is 17 on boot.

 Locator-S1 supports channel 16,17 and 18.
-Channel overveiw can be found [here](../channels.md).

 As the Locator-S1 does not carry its own depth sensor, the depth needs to be provided from the underwater vehicle (ROV etc.) to the topside Master-D1 using the software API.
 Example of how to perform this can be found [here](../explorer-kit/gui/api.md#providing-depth-to-system-when-using-locator-a1s1).